Answer a letter to Santa

 a brighter Christmas

-You can read real letters to Santa from needy kids, take home one or more that move you, and then send your gift through the USPS Operation Santa program.
+You can read real letters to Santa from needy kids, take home one or more that move you, and then send your gift directly to them.

 You’ll catch the true spirit of the holidays, and put smiles on the faces of needy kids on Christmas morning.

-The program starts the first week of December and ends just before Christmas.
+The venerable USPS ® makes the Santa letters available to the public every year starting the first week of December, and the program ends just before Christmas.
 Come alone or bring your kids!

-Be An Elf is the best resource available to learn How to be an Elf for the USPS Operation Letters to Santa program.
-On that page, you’ll find a link to the latest National Directory of USPS Operation Santa postal branches.
-In 2014, only 20 postal branches nationwide offer the program, mostly in large cities, but that’s up from 17 in 2013.
-If there are no participating branches near you, our site offers some excellent Other Ways to Be An Elf.
+Be An Elf’s website is a great resource to learn how and where to volunteer for the USPS ® program.
+At our How to be an Elf page, near the top you’ll find a link to the most current National Directory of USPS Operation Santa ® postal branches.
+In 2014, only 20 postal branches nationwide offered the program, mostly in large cities.
+If there are no participating branches near you, our site also offers excellent Other Ways to Be An Elf.

-We suggest you host a small Christmas gathering and share the work, the cost and the fun.
-Ask each friend to bring one or more gifts, and wrap them at the party.
-Volunteer Elf Lauren in Brooklyn, NY, gave a Christmas party and asked her friends to bring a gift or contribute toward the cost, and they wrapped the gifts together.
-At our How to be an Elf page you’ll find other great tips, too, such as our suggestions for buying gifts for children.
+We provide some great tips for adopting Santa letters — for example, we suggest you host a small Christmas gathering and share the work, the cost and the fun.
+Ask each friend you invite to bring a gift, and then wrap them all at the party.
+Volunteer Elf Lauren in Brooklyn, NY, gave a Be An Elf party and asked her friends to bring a gift or contribute toward the cost, and they wrapped the gifts together.
+At our How to be an Elf page you’ll find other great tips, too, like our suggestions for buying gifts for children.

-So go get your letters, give a party, and please tell your friends.
+So this December, go get your letters and tell your friends.
 Post this site on Facebook or tweet it, using the icons above.
-We also hope news orgs will add it to their websites, or better still, have anchors mention this page at the end of their Christmas story about the wonderful USPS Operation Santa program.
-If they do, the public will be easily able to find out where to participate in the letters to Santa program.
+We also hope news orgs will add this site to their websites, or better still, have anchors mention this page at the end of their coverage of the wonderful USPS Operation Santa ® program.
+If they do, the public will be able to easily locate the postal branches participating in this year letters to Santa program.

-Your gift will help get more gifts to needy kids and recruit new volunteers for the Operation Santa program.
-Together we can bring joy to children in need on Christmas morning.
+Your gift will be used to send gifts to needy families, help us create public awareness of the program, and recruit new volunteers for the Operation Santa ® program.
+Together we can bring joy to more children in need on Christmas morning.

-Please donate online or volunteer to Be an Elf!
+Please post our site on your Facebook page or tweet it, and donate online or volunteer to Be an Elf!

 PRESS ROOM: Members of the press who want high resolution photos or video will find them on our press resources page.